How to Apply for Live Literature Sessions

 - Check if you are eligible to apply and you can meet the cost of your sessions.

 - Download a draft application form.
 You can also download a guide to the application form.

 - Please draft your application offline!
 You cannot save part-way through the form and the website does not auto-save, so please back up your application and copy/paste it in online.

-- You will be asked to submit your application online here before the deadline.
+- Submit your application online before the deadline.